 Data is displayed on either a weekly or daily basis, but you can only go back three years for data unless you pay up.

-Another downside to StockCharts is that you can't save your screens, even if you splurge on the $14.95 a month Basic subscription.
-And the Basic screen is a little on the drab side so you can just imagine what the free screening module looks like.
+Another downside to StockCharts is that you can't save your screens, even if you splurge on the Basic subscription.
+In addition, the Basic screen is a little on the drab side, so you can imagine how plain the free screening module is.

 The Best Free Real-Time Stock Charts for Day Traders

 Sites That Offer Free Real-Time Intraday Stock Charts